nskatti1/Fast-Robots/docs/lab12.rst

 4. **Flip Code**: Implement commands to physically flip the robot up.
 5. **State Machine Integration**: Combine all components to operate in sync at the correct moments.

-Realistically, the actual order was Anunth making the controller, I integrating the state machine so it could go into a wheelie , and then Aravind implementing doing the math so he could implement a Kalman Filter for this system.
+Realistically, the actual order was Anunth making the controller, I integrating the state machine so it could go into a wheelie , and then Aravind doing the math so he could implement a Kalman Filter for this system.

 System Modeling
 ---------------